mre/mre.github.io.v2/blog/2017-professional-programming.md

 If you get bored you're free to move on.
 Not so in professional programming, where you're expected to get the job done.

 Every application requires constant bug fixing, refactoring and sometimes even monkey patching.
-Maintaining code is no amusement park.
-Especially if it's not your own.
+Maintaining code is no amusement park; especially if it's not your own.

 ### Being a Junior Developer